 The Mimesis Endowment for the Arts

-A fund established to provide tuition assistance for qualified students pursuing either the Th.M.
-Media Arts in Ministry track or the M.A./MC track at Dallas Seminary.
+An endowment fund established by Dr. Reg and Lauren Grant to provide tuition assistance for qualified students pursuing the ThM Media Arts in Ministry emphasis or students pursuing the MA/MW degree.

 The John L. Mitchell Scholarship Fund